Ngā ratonga Kapua

 Recommendations

-To avoid the evidential nature of the records being compromised an organisation must be able to prove that records could not have been altered in any way while stored in the cloud; otherwise this will negate their value as evidence.
+To avoid the evidential nature of the information and records being compromised, your organisation must be able to prove that they could not have been altered in any way while stored in the cloud.

 Key questions